Wildlife Conservation Society: Digital projects

 WCS has backed numerous digital projects, including the Mannahatta Project/Welikia Project, and the Last of the Wild.
 The Manhatta Project is an initiative on the historical ecology of the New York area in 1609, prior to colonization.
 The project illustrates the fifty-five different ecosystems that existed in the region through digital reconstructions.
-The Last of the Wild is a dataset showing different areas' relative Human Footprint,overlaid onto a map of the world.
+The Last of the Wild is a dataset showing different areas' relative Human Footprint, overlaid onto a map of the world.
 This data is used to map wild areas, as well as natural resource distribution.

 International projects

+Below are two examples of where WCS works around the world.
+WCS's global conservation approach is designed around landscapes and seascapes where "nature is strong: where ecological integrity is high."

 Makira National Park

-In 2001, in collaboration with the Madagascar Ministry of Environment and Forests, the WCS launched a program to create the 372,470 hectare Makira Forest Protected Area.
+In 2001, in collaboration with the Madagascar Ministry of Environment and Forests, WCS launched a program to create the 372,470 hectare Makira Forest Protected Area.
 In 2017, WCS partnered with carbon-reduction platform Cool Effect to allow users to fund ongoing carbon-reduction projects directly supporting the Makira Natural Park.

 Melanesia Program

-Directed by Stacy Jupiter, the Wildlife Conservation Society's Melanesia Program focuses on conservation in the Melanesian region of Oceania.
+The Wildlife Conservation Society's Melanesia Program focuses on conservation in the Melanesian region of Oceania.
 The program works specifically in Fiji, Papua New Guinea, Solomon Islands, and Vanuatu.
 Melanesia contains a high amount of biodiversity and is home to the world's largest and most elevated tropical islands.
 The program works both terrestrially and aquatically within the Bismarck Solomon Seas Ecoregion and the Bismarck Forest Corridor.
 It strives to combine community involvement and conservation rooted in science to resolve issues such as habitat loss, environmental degradation, overexploitation, and climate-change.